-Fashion industry has generally issues like environmental, social, economic and even political.
-Above all, fashion industry includes gender inequality issues.
+The fashion industry has generally issues like environmental, social, economic, and even political.
+Above all, the fashion industry includes gender inequality issues.
 The main reason behind this is; almost everything to do with fashion has to do with the differences.

 They can still intensely felt between men and women.
 This difference is there for consumers in an economic sense and for the workers themselves in a human rights sense.
 Serving to societal norms, this industry therefore can’t be isolated from gender inequality issues.

 Contrary to popular belief, this does not mean that women are at the top in this space.
-Nor are their freedom and rights prioritised over those of men.
+Nor are their freedom and rights prioritized over those of men.